Kintbury

-Kintbury is a village and civil parish in Berkshire, England, between the towns of Newbury and Hungerford.
+Kintbury is a village and civil parish in the West Berkshire district, Berkshire, England, between the towns of Newbury and Hungerford.
 The village has a convenient railway to Paddington and Reading, proximity to other transport and local cultural destinations, including Roman and Norman sites, and forms part of a very large Area of Outstanding Natural Beauty, the North Wessex Downs which extends from the River Thames at Streatley to West Wiltshire.
+The parish includes the hamlets of Clapton, Elcot and Winding Wood.